apache/kylin/website/_dev/howto_release.md

 ## Update source code
-After publish the release, you need to manually update some source code:
+After publish the release, you need to do update some source code:

+* Merge the release branch, e.g. v2.5.0-release, to the current development branch, e.g. 2.5.x, for preparing the next development iteration.

-* Update `KylinVersion` class, change value of `CURRENT_KYLIN_VERSION` to current development version.
+* Manually update `KylinVersion` class, change value of `CURRENT_KYLIN_VERSION` to current development version.

 ## Publishing the web site
 Refer to [How to document](howto_docs.html) for more detail.